Summary

 8. Color and Contrast

 It is necessary to have high contrast for the text in your PDF, such as black text on white backgrounds and vice versa.
 Usage of simple fonts of at least 14px size is advisable.
-Text can be boldened to emphasize or highlight information.
+Text can be bolded to emphasize or highlight information.
 Italics and uppercase need to be avoided.
 Suggested spacing is 25 to 30 percent of the point size to easily help users move between lines.

 Conclusion